aosshome

 By necessity, a substantial minority are able to speak two Indian languages; even in the so-called linguistic states, there are minorities who do not speak the official language as their native tongue and must therefore learn it as a second language.
 Many tribal people are bilingual.
 Rural-urban migrants are frequently bilingual in the regional standard language as well as in their village dialect.

-There are 26 major languages (no majority language) with more than one million speakers each!
+There are 26 major languages with more than one million speakers each!
+There is no majority language.

 Popularity of English Language